Are you looking to automate emails in WordPress?

 Since email is used for so many tasks on your WordPress website, it only makes sense to save time and effort by automating as many emails as possible.

 With that being said, let’s take a look at how to send automated emails in WordPress.
-Here are the topics we’ll cover in this tutorial:
+Here are the topics we will cover in this tutorial:

 Before you start automating your emails, it’s important to make sure that emails from your website are being delivered reliably.